openhab/openhab-addons/addons/binding/org.openhab.binding.dscalarm/README.md

 The DSC PowerSeries Alarm System is a popular do-it-yourself home security system, which can be monitored and controlled remotely through a standard web-browser or mobile device.

 This is the binding for the DSC PowerSeries Alarm System, utilizing either the EyezOn Envisalink 4/3/2DS interface or the DSC IT-100 RS-232 interface.
 It provides connectivity to the DSC Alarm panel via a TCP socket connection to the EyesOn Envisalink 4/3/2DS interface or a RS-232 serial connection to the DSC IT-100 interface.
 Additionally, their is provision to connect to the DSC IT-100 interface through a TCP serial server.

 ## Supported Things

-This binding supports the following thing types
+This binding supports the following Thing types

 <table>
 <tr><td><b>Thing</b></td><td><b>Thing Type</b></td><td><b>Description</b></td></tr>